mui/mui-x/packages/x-tree-view/README.md

-# @mui/x-tree-view
+# MUI X Tree View

 This package is the community edition of the tree view components.
-It's part of MUI X, an open-core extension of MUI Core, with advanced components.
+It's part of [MUI X](https://mui.com/x/), an open-core extension of MUI Core, with advanced components.

 ## Installation